|

 Lesson 7: bookmark B8, cloth or half stitch spot, kiss stitch.

-Circle Pattern: a place to practice 3 stitches, braid, tallies.
+Circle pattern: a place to practice 3 stitches, braids, tallies

-Square3: a square edging, for practicing different edge stitches.
+Square 3: a square edging for practicing different stitches and edge stitches

-Basic A: instructions for circular braid lace pattern Basic A.
+Basic A: instructions for a small circular braided lace

-Basic B: instructions for round braided pattern Basic B.
+Basic B: instructions for a round braided lace

-Braided Lace Edging B2: instructions for a braided edging.
+Braided Lace Edging B2: instructions for a braided lace edging, with corner

-Bobbin Lace Collar F19: part lace design using macro Honiton or Duchesse technique.
+Bobbin Lace Collar F19: part lace design using macro Honiton or Duchese technique.
+I have no sample worked.

-Two Structural Classes: explains the difference between Straight lace (continuous lace) and Part lace (sectional lace, also called free lace or freeform lace).
-Also structural distinctions between regional/period styles of bobbin lace.
+Two Structural Classes: Structural distinctions between regional/period styles of bobbin lace.
+Explains the difference between Straight lace (continuous lace) and Part lace (sectional lace, also called free lace or freeform lace).

 Make a Pillow: Instructions for making a pillow out of wood and wool: a cookie pillow and a roller pillow.